Zolmeister/Zolmeister.github.io/_posts/2014-07-19-cto-cofounder-clay-io.md

 I was moving out to [San Francisco](http://localhost:4000/2014/01/dropping-out-of-high-school-to-join.html) and was quite excited to start my new career at Nomic.

 A few months later Austin reached out to me again, saying he was looking for a co-founder to help take Clay.io to the next level.
-He knew I needed a salary (as I had little money saved), and also that I was happy at my job with Nomic.
+He knew I needed a salary, and also that I was happy at my job with Nomic.
 We didn't come to an agreement then, but he offered to fly out to San Francisco in a month so we could speak in person.
 After that meeting, I agreed to join Clay.io, contingent on the fact that we raised a seed round, and that I could stay with Nomic for a few weeks to help them transition.

-The last few weeks have been quite stressful, as our biggest priorities have been to find an office space, as well as hire a UI/UX designer.
+The last few weeks have been quite stressful, as our biggest priorities have been to find an office space and hire a UI/UX designer.
 Luckily, most of that is in the past today, and we should be moving much more quickly over the next few weeks.

 I look forward to growing Clay.io with Austin, and turning it into a billion dollar company.